Artiume/notepad/README.md

 ## Running Notepad

-There are a variety of ways to run Notepad. **Warning: We are very early adopters of `yarn` version 2 and it's new `pnp` mechanism for installing modules and therefore this project is untested with both `npm` and `yarn` version 1.**
+There are a variety of ways to run Notepad.

 ### Running Locally